Vuchino52/Vuchino52/README.md

 Fingers crossed

 I am the clueless student who doesn't do anything.
-This is an attempt to get better at coding and get a better understanding.
+This is an attempt to get better at coding and get a better understanding of the things I type.